Charleigh Bullock

 Charleigh Bernice Bullock (born July 2, 2010) is an American artistic gymnast.
-She is the 2025 Junior Pan American Games all-around champion.
+She is a five-time gold medalist at the 2025 Junior Pan American Games and a member of the bronze-medal winning team at the 2025 Junior World Championships.

 Junior gymnastics career

 2024

 In February, she competed at the 2024 Winter Cup where she placed fifth on uneven bars, eighth on balance beam and ninth in the all-around.
 In May, she competed at the 2024 U.S. Classic, where she won silver in the all-around, placed fourth on balance beam and seventh on floor exercise.
 She then competed at the 2024 National Championships, where she placed twelfth on uneven bars and balance beam and thirteenth on floor exercise.

 2025

 In February, she competed at the 2025 Winter Cup where she won gold on uneven bars and placed sixth in the all-around.
 The next month she competed at the International Gymnix and helped team USA win silver in the team event, and all-around.
 In April, she competed at the 2025 City of Jesolo Trophy, where she helped team USA win gold in the team event, and won silver on uneven bars.

 In July, she competed at the 2025 American Classic and won gold on uneven bars and silver in the all-around.
 Weeks later, she competed at the 2025 U.S. Classic, where she won gold on uneven bars, and silver in the all-around.
 As a result, she was named to team USA's roster for the 2025 Junior Pan American Games.

 In August, she competed at the 2025 National Championships where she won gold on uneven bars.
 She then competed at the Junior Pan American Games, and helped team USA win gold in the team event.
 Individually she won gold in the all-around with a score of 51.450 and earned an automatic spot at the 2027 Pan American Games.
 She advanced to three of four apparatus finals.
 On the first day of event finals she won gold on uneven bars with a score of 14.000.
 On the final day of event finals she won gold on balance beam with a score of 12.533 and gold on floor exercise with a score of 12.500.
 She led all Americans at the event with five gold medals.

 On October 15, 2025, she was selected to represent the United States at the 2025 Junior World Championships, alongside Lavi Crain and Caroline Moreau.
+She helped team USA win bronze in the team event and qualified for the balance beam event final.
+During the event final she finished sixth.